kercre123/wire-picovoice-pod/README.md

 ### PICOVOICE_MODE

-- String, default is `LeopardAndRhino`.
+- String, default is `OnlyCheetah`.

 Possible options:
 - `OnlyLeopard`
 	- Transcribes the voice stream to text and processes that text with a list of utterance matches
 - `OnlyRhino`
 	- Uses Picovoice Rhino to transcribe the voice stream directly into an intent
-	- This is much more accurate than Leopard, but there is a constant list of utterances for each intent which means the following commands don't work:
+	- This is much more accurate than Leopard and Cheetah, but there is a constant list of utterances for each intent which means the following commands don't work because they have a broad argument:
-		- "My name is <name>"
+		- "My name is `name`"
-		- "I have a question, <question>"
+		- "I have a question, `question`"
-		- "What's the weather in <location>"
+		- "What's the weather in `location`"
+		- "Record/play a message for `name`"
 	- However, every other command works including:
-		- "Set a timer for <time> <units>"
+		- "Set a timer for `time` `units`"
-		- "Set your eye color to <color>"
+		- "Set your eye color to `color`"
-		- "Set your volume to <volume>
+		- "Set your volume to `volume`"
 	- With those last three commands there is a known list of possible utterances that can be easily made, but the first three require true speech-to-text to properly parse out what they need for the command to be sent correctly
 	- This repo comes included with a completed .rhn file for both amd64 and arm
 - `LeopardAndRhino`
 	- Uses Picovoice Rhino to transcribe the voice stream directly into an intent, and if it fails, it falls back to Leopard.
-	- Every command works and is very accurate and fast.
+	- This used to be the default and is recommended if you are having issues with `OnlyCheetah`.
 - `OlderPi`
 	- Same as `OnlyRhino` and sets `PICOVOICE_INSTANCES` to 1
 	- This is meant for less powerful Raspberry Pis like the 3B+ and the Pi Zero 2 W
+- `OnlyCheetah`
+	- Cheetah supports a mic stream while Leopard doesn't.
+Leopard has to transcribe all of the PCM data, which means it has to be transcribed up to 20 times per voice request for snappy end-of-speech detection.

 ## Status

-OS Support:
+### OS Support

 - Arch
 - Debian/Ubuntu/other APT distros
 - Windows 10/11 (WSL only)
 - macOS 10.15 or above

-Architecture Support:
+### Architecture Support

 - amd64/x86_64
 - arm64/aarch64
+- arm32/armv7l (kinda)

 Things wire-picovoice-pod has worked on:

 - Raspberry Pi 4B+ 4GB RAM with Raspberry Pi OS
 	- Recommended platform, very fast
-	- 64-bit only (I think)
+	- 32-bit support on Pi 4 works, but doesn't on Pi 3
 - Raspberry Pi 4B+ 4GB RAM with Manjaro 22.04
 - Nintendo Switch with L4T Ubuntu
 - Desktop with Ryzen 5 3600, 16 GB RAM with Ubuntu 22.04